karmab/tasty/README.md

 tasty config --enable-as-plugin
 ```

-## Use Tasty in your Code (Golang)
+## Using as a go library

-First of all, you need to import tasty:
+Import tasty:

 ```
 import "github.com/karmab/tasty/pkg/operator"
 ```

-Then, you need to create an operator using the constructor (empty to be filled after, or directly with the options):
+Then, create an operator using the constructor:

 ```
 o := operator.NewOperator()
 ```

-or with options directly:
+or with specific options:

 ```
 o := operator.NewOperatorWithOptions(name, source, defaultChannel, description, csv, namespace, crd, configExecFile, configExecPath string)
 ```

-Now you could use the next functions to manage the operator:
+The following methods are available to manage the operator:

 ```
 o.SearchOperator()